Church of the Nativity: Crusader period (1099–1187)

 The First Crusade captured Jerusalem in 1099.
 The Latin conquerors promoted the redecoration of the building in the medium of wall painting: images of saints were displayed in the central and southern colonnades of the nave, largely on the initiative of private donors, as is shown by the frequent use of dedicatory inscriptions and portraits.
 Remnants of a cycle of narrative scenes are preserved in the north-western pillar of the choir and the south transepts, as well as in the chapel located below the bell tower.

 From 1131 until the end of the Latin rule over Jerusalem, the Holy Sepulchre was the site of royal coronations and burials.
 The Latins undertook extensive decoration and restoration on the basilica and grounds, a process that continued until 1169, from 1165 to 1169 even through a sort of "joint venture" between Bishop Ralph and King Amalric and the Byzantine emperor Manuel I Komnenos.
-As detailed in the bilingual Greek and Latin inscription in the altar space, the mosaic decoration was made by a teamwork headed by a painter named Ephraim.
+As detailed in the bilingual Greek and Latin inscription in the altar space, the mosaic decoration was made by a team headed by a painter named Ephraim.
 Another bilingual, Latin and Syriac, inscription located in the lower half of a mosaic panel displaying an angel in the northern wall of the nave bears witness to the work of a painter named Basil, who was probably a local Syrian Melkite.
 The two artists collaborated within the same workshop.